DarkKnight2000/Semantic-Analyser/README.md

 5.9.
 Static dispatch was also the same but it included an extrastep, checking if typeid is an ancestor of the caller.
 This was achieved by isAncestor, static function in expression.

 5.10.
 If-else and typcase needed least common ancestor of two classes.
 So we created a static function "join" to get it.
 This function uses depths of classes.
-The ancestors of class form a singly linked list, so the problem is reduced to finding starting point of common part between two singly linked lists.
+The ancestors of class form a singly linked list( As cool supports only single inheritance, it is a linked list because a class contains name of parent which can be taken as pointer ), so the problem is reduced to finding starting point of common part between two singly linked lists.

 6. We used the test cases to see that a function can return any child class object of the declared return type.
 A dispatch is valid even if a child class object  of original formal type is passed.
 Name of formal doesnt need to be same while redefining.

-7. We passed the filename of class to add it into errors in subsequent calls of setType inside method body and make the errors informative.
+7. We passed the filename of class as argument to all error returning methods, to add it into errors in subsequent calls of setType inside method body and make the errors informative.